Monday, January 7, 2019

 [See Part 2 of my listening test here.]

 If you collect jazz LPs from the 50s and 60s, you have surely noticed the flood of new reissues by labels like DOL, Doxy, Jazz Wax, Green Corner, Jazz Images, Jazz Time, and many more.
 In the past ten years or so, these new EU labels have begun offering repressings of often hard-to-find classic jazz albums at bargain prices.
-They offer hundreds of brand new LPs originally issued on Blue Note, Prestige, Riverside, Columbia, Verve, and many other labels, pressed on 180-gram vinyl with beautifully reproduced jackets, all for around $15.
+They offer hundreds of brand new LPs originally issued on Blue Note, Prestige, Riverside, Columbia, Verve, and many other labels, pressed on 180-gram vinyl with nicely reproduced jackets, all for around $15.

 In a previous post I talked about a trip to Spain where I bought a few of these EU repressings.
 My preliminary reaction was that they look great and sound pretty good, especially for the price.
 But there has been so much debate about these releases in the various online music and vinyl discussion groups, I thought it might be useful to take a closer look.